National Iguana Awareness Day - September 8

 Interesting Facts

-• Iguanas have specific culinary needs – they are vegetarians, and eat fruits, plants, and flowers.
+• These reptiles are vegetarians, feeding on fruits, plants, and flowers.

-• Did you know that an iguana can grow up to 6 feet long?
+• An iguana can grow up to 6 feet in length.

-• Reptiles have three eyes, the third is located on the top of their head and is only sensitive to changes in light.
+• Iguanas have three eyes; the third eye, located on top of their head, is sensitive only to changes in light.

 National Iguana Awareness Day is observed on September 8 each year.